DamieBrooks0803/tigergraph-hackathon/README.md

 These are the queries can you run yourself through the RedditConnection juypyter notebook.
 Some are embedded within the notebook, but for those that aren't, I listed out the queries and what they do.

+Keep in mind the listing IDs and subreddits are case sensitive.

 #### AuthorMostPosts

 Retrieve a list of the authors ordered by the most posts they have listed.
 Runs against the entire data set including all subreddits.
 Returns 10.